seth-way/self-care-center/README.md

 ## Learning Goals

-- Gain experience building an application that utilizes HTML, CSS and JavaScript
+- Gain experience building an application that utilizes HTML, CSS and JavaScript.
-- Write HTML and CSS to match a provided comp
+- Write HTML and CSS to match a provided comp.
-- Understand how to listen to and respond to user events
+- Understand how to listen to and respond to user events.
-- Individualize your programming skill set
+- Individualize my programming skill set.

 [//]: <> (## Wins + Challenges)